RIKEN-RCCS/lens3/v1/doc/design.md

 A __um:claim__ entry is a map from a user claim to a uid.
 Entries are used only when Lens-Api is configured with "claim_uid_map=map".

+A partial reason of storing configurations in the database is because typo errors are annoying when detected at a start of a service.

 ### Storage-Table (DB=1)